orb-lang/helm/doc/md/design/dramatis-personae.md

 actor is the *Boss* of that actor\.
 We can be as whimsical as we want in describing the relationship in the other order\.

-This is in fact one of the criteria for actors: no one can serve two masters
+This is in fact one of the criteria for actors: no one can serve two mastersoops, looks like I'm cancelled\) and an actor should have **only** one reference to
-\(oops, looks like I'm cancelled\) and an actor should have **only** one reference to it, owned by its boss\.
+\( it, owned by its boss\.
 If an Actor doesn't have a boss, well, then it's the boss\.  `modeS` is an upvalue in `helm.orb`'s local namespace, when helm returns, it goes out of scope, and show's over folks\!
 Don't forget to tip your waitress\.